 Now, there may come a time when you’ll need to use several hoses simultaneously.
 The challenge arises when there aren’t enough spigots or taps for the water supply.
 That’s where a hose splitter proves invaluable.

 Hose splitters, a type of fitting and adapter for water hoses, are designed to attach to a faucet or fixture.
 They have multiple outlets for connecting several hose lines at once.
 Some even feature a control switch that lets you dictate which hose gets the water supply.
 Handy, isn’t it?

 Assembling Your Tools and Parts

 Before we dive into the step-by-step guide, let’s ensure you have all the necessary tools and parts.
 The specifications provided here apply to a 3/8″ water source, which is standard for most homes today.
 If your plumbing is older, take some measurements before you start, as 1/2 inch is still used in some older setups.

-Keep in mind that you’re measuring the internal diameter of a pipe tube through which water will flow.
-If you need assistance determining pipe diameters, watch this video.
-Most of these parts should be available at your neighborhood hardware shop.
-The list includes hyperlinks to Amazon images and pricing.
+Remember, we’re measuring the internal diameter of the pipe tube through which water will flow.
+If you need help determining pipe diameters, there are plenty of instructional videos available online.
+Most of these parts should be readily available at your local hardware store.
+Here’s what you’ll need: